aerni/statamic-livewire-forms/README.md

 }
 ```

 Next, we need to tell the form which field we want to use the `SelectProduct` model for.
-Each field model can either be bound to all the fields of a specific fieldtype like `\Statamic\Fieldtypes\Text::class`, or to a specific form field like `products`.
 In our case, we only want to use the `SelectProduct` model for the select field with the handle `products`.
-To change the model for the `products` field, we simply add it to the `models` property in the component:

 ```php
 namespace App\Http\Livewire;